Last Updated March 2022 by Crystallace

 Plan in advance.

-This recipe is labor intensive and is best made over two days.
+This American Apple Pie recipe is labor intensive and is best made over two days.
 Cutting the apples and cooking the filling is enough to do one evening.
 Also, the pie filling is even more delicious if it sits in the fridge overnight.
 The next morning, you can make the crust and bake the pie.
-Remember, Apple Pie had a long cooling time.
+Remember, Apple Pie has a long cooling time.

 The Best Apple Pie Recipe In The World for Homemade Apple Pie